pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 Don't just take my word for it.
 The big brains of Pulumi's AI Engineering team have delivered a brilliant Pulumi AI.
 Your Pulumi IaC developer sidekick to make learning and developing Pulumi just that much easier.

 > Q: What can Pulumi AI do?
-> A: Today's AI is all experimenta.
-As an industry, we are only just beginning to discover the possibilities, but you are invited to try it yourself with the [Pulumi AI WebUI](https://www.pulumi.com/ai/) or with the `pulumi new` cli as demonstratedon below.
+> A: Today's AI is all experimental.
+As an industry, we are only just beginning to discover the possibilities, but you are invited to try it yourself with the [Pulumi AI WebUI](https://www.pulumi.com/ai/) or with the `pulumi new` cli as demonstrated below.

 #### `~$ pulumi new --ai`